hughsalimbeni/bayesian_benchmarks/README.md

 # Bayesian Benchmarks

-Tools for evaluating Bayesian models.
+This is a set of tools for evaluating Bayesian models, together with benchmark results.

 Problems this repository attempts to solve:
 * Variations between tasks in the literature make a fair comparison between methods difficult.